2 Graphical Summaries

 p3 + p4 +

-plot_annotation(title = "Left Skewed Distribution")
+plot_annotation(title = "Right Skewed Distribution")

 Here, note that the points at the left and right side of the Normal Q-Q plot bend up away from the curve (more so at the bottom of the distribution) and this indicates skew.